nmwsharp/recipes/content/post/Baked Brussel Sprouts.md

 Put sprouts on hot baking sheet, flip them fast so cut side is down and return to oven.

-Bake for ~20 min, untill browned and crispy on the outside.
+Bake for ~20 min, until blackened and crispy on the outside.

+(optional) After removing from oven, sprinkle grated parmesan on top.